Josh Smith Player Props: Rangers vs. Astros

 Josh Smith At The Plate

-- Smith is batting .219 with four doubles, three home runs and 14 walks.
+- Smith is hitting .217 with four doubles, three home runs and 14 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.